cis571/lc4-labs/README.md

 # Running the testbench on your local machine

-It is possible to run the various test cases on your local machine using an alternative Verilog simulator called [Icarus Verilog](http://iverilog.icarus.com) or `iverilog`. `iverilog` can generate a trace of your design in a `.vcd` file that you can then view in another program called [GTKWave](http://gtkwave.sourceforge.net).
+It is possible to run the various test cases on your local machine using a Verilog simulator called [Icarus Verilog](http://iverilog.icarus.com) or `iverilog`. `iverilog` can generate a trace of your design in a `.vcd` file that you can then view in another program called [GTKWave](http://gtkwave.sourceforge.net).
 By running on your _local_ machine, you get potentially faster performance, and avoid network lag and connectivity issues to the biglab machines.

 Some caveats:

-* There are errors and warnings from `make synth` or `make impl` that **will only be shown by Vivado**. `make check` may find many of these but ultimately, **the autograder will continue to run the Vivado tools on biglab**.
-So there are still reasons to run things on biglab occasionally.
+* There are errors and warnings from `make synth` or `make impl` that **will only be shown by Vivado**. `make check` may find many of these but there are still reasons to run things on biglab occasionally.
 * Icarus Verilog sometimes stumbles on Verilog code that Vivado is perfectly happy with.
-So you may need to make small edits to your code to satisfy Icarus.
+So you may need to make small edits to your code to satisfy the other compiler.
 Please post on piazza with problems/workarounds you discover to help others navigate this process.
-* It is also possible to install the Vivado compiler locally on a Linux or Windows machine.
+* It is possible to install the Vivado compiler locally on a Linux or Windows machine.
 However it is quite heavyweight, requiring about ~30GB of hard drive space, and the scripts we have for Vivado can only be run on Linux.
 In contrast, `iverilog` and `gtkwave` combined take about 90MB.

 ### Generating VCD Files